Surf Conditions to look out for

 Rip currents are one of the major cause of surf accidents.
 A Rip is a powerful flow of water rushing back to the ocean due to heavy wave action.
 This is a natural phenomenon, where huge quality of water accumulates near the shore due to wave action.
 Nature creates a rip to send all that water back to sea.
 Rip currents always take the path of least resistance.
 Rips have the tendency to pull even stronger swimmers into deep water.
 The larger the waves, the stronger the rip currents. lateral currents have the tendency of influencing rip currents.
 Again, sometimes rips tend to occur at more than one location on the same beach if influenced by lateral currents.
 Normally Bigger rips can be identified by a mild discoloration of water with sand and debris.

 With high tides backwash occurs when the water remaining on the beach returns forcefully to the surf right beneath the incoming waves.
 This sometime poses danger for kids playing on the shore.
 Back wash packs enough punch to knock people off their feet standing ankle deep in the shore.
-Unlike rip current batch wash has a short pull zone often dies off behind the following waves.
+Unlike rip current back wash has a short pull zone often dies behind the following waves.

 High tide will cause large waves to break on the beach with little or no water under them.
 Posing danger as it can slam the swimmer on the beach sand and injure.
 Shore breaks injuries results in back, neck and shoulder injuries.